 Once we arrived in Geiranger, a shuttle boat brought us to shore, we stopped for groceries then walked the 30 minutes along a gravel road to our cabin.

-The number one thing on our list to do in Geiranger was to hike to Skageflå, one of the historic mountain farms perched on the steep mountainside.
+The number one thing on our list to do in Geiranger was the Skageflå hike to a historic mountain farms perched on the steep mountainside overlooking the fjord.
 Typically, people take a boat from Geiranger to Skagehola, where you then walk up a steep and winding trail of rock steps to Skageflå.
 From there the trail continues another 950 feet (290m) above sea level to Homlungsætra, the summer dairy, then downhill to Homlong with the final 1.5 miles (2.5 km) along the road to Geiranger.

 Since we were already staying in Homlong, we decided to do the trail in the opposite direction and skip the boat ride.
 The trail began right from our cabin’s property line.